 - Explore Sherpa and Tibetan folks in Amjilosa village

-- Traverse suspension bridge
+- Traverse the swing suspension bridge

 - Beautiful waterfall in Jaubari

 - Walk through shaded dense forests of various types of trees